Academic Placement Testing Program (APTP)

 Sample problems have been developed to assist students in preparing for the test.

-Math Placement Tests are also offered On-Campus at participating institutions throughout the year.
-Testing sessions are two hours long, including the sixty minute (1 hr) time limit for the test itself.
+Math Placement Tests are offered on campus at participating institutions throughout the year.
+Testing sessions are 90 minutes long, including the sixty minute (1 hr) time limit for the test itself.
 Calculators are not needed or allowed.
-The number and capacity of On-Campus test sessions may be limited, and test fees are higher than during Statewide testing.
+The number and capacity of On-Campus test sessions may be limited.

 Questions regarding exemption from testing should be directed to the mathematics department of the university the student plans to attend.